eduardomourar/fiati/README.md

 ## Installation

-To install the font, it is usually just a case of double-clicking the downloaded [font file](https://github.com/eduardomourar/fiati/releases) and agreeing to the install process.
-Please, refer to the [usage documentation](./documentation/fiati-usage.md) for more details.
+Download the font files from the [releases page](https://github.com/eduardomourar/fiati/releases) within this repository.
+To install the font, it is usually just a case of double-clicking the downloaded file and agreeing to the install process.
+Please, refer to the [usage documentation](./README.txt) for more details.

 ## Specimen

 ![specimen](./documentation/images/specimen.png)

-## License
+## Copyright and License

-This Font Software is licensed under the SIL Open Font License, Version 1.1.
-[This license](./LICENSE.txt) is copied within project, and is also available with a FAQ at http://scripts.sil.org/OFL
+For copyright and licensing - including any Reserved Font Names - see [OFL.txt](OFL.txt).

+For practical information about using, modifying and redistributing this font see [OFL-FAQ.txt](OFL-FAQ.txt).

+For more details about this project, including changelog and acknowledgements see [FONTLOG.txt](FONTLOG.txt).

 ## Repository Layout

-This font repository structure is inspired by [Unified Font Repository v0.3](https://github.com/unified-font-repository/Unified-Font-Repository).
+This font repository structure is inspired by [SIL Font Development](https://silnrsi.github.io/silfontdev/en-US/Repository_Structures.html).